Xeschozz/Xeschozz/README.md

 ---

 # 💫 About Me:
 Greetings!
-I'm Xeschozz, a dedicated coder who finds joy in crafting solutions through the art of coding.
+I'm **Xeschozz**, a dedicated coder who finds joy in crafting solutions through the art of coding.
 With 3 years of hands-on experience in Python, I've delved deep into the language, consistently seeking new challenges to broaden my expertise.<br>

 #### ➪ What Drives Me
 I thrive on the thrill of problem-solving and the satisfaction of creating efficient and scalable solutions.
 My coding journey is an ongoing learning experience, and I am always on the lookout for new technologies and methodologies to enhance my skills.<br>